Staff and residents working and living in the regulated care sector urged to get their flu jab this winter

 For most healthy people, flu is an unpleasant but usually self-limiting disease with recovery generally within a week.
 Those receiving care whether it is in a residential care home or in their own home are extremely vulnerable because they are often elderly and frail, have underlying health conditions and are living in a closed environment where the virus can spread easily.
 Serious health complications, such as pneumonia can develop as a result of the flu and in these situations it can be life-threatening.

-This year with Covid-19 (coronavirus) in circulation, it is more important than ever to ensure everyone protects themselves against what can be a nasty and even fatal virus.
+This year with Covid-19 (coronavirus) still in circulation, and people’s immunity low because of lockdowns, it is more important than ever to ensure everyone protects themselves against what can be a nasty and even fatal virus.
 Whilst the flu vaccination won’t protect against Covid-19 it is critical in protecting the general health of the population, particularly those at high risk from Covid-19.
 Unfortunately many of the groups who are vulnerable to flu are also more vulnerable to Covid-19.

 Flu symptoms can be very similar to those caused by Covid-19 creating additional anxiety for patients and stress on the healthcare system this year.
 This is why it’s advisable that everybody get the flu vaccine.